jamesSampica/AgileBits/companyCulture.md

 To  understand  if  you’re  ready  for  courage, ask if you, your team, and your boss are OK with:

 * Not being able to blame lack of planning on your project manager?
-* Not being able to blame poor requirements that don’t hit the mark on your Prod‐uct Owner or senior managers?
+* Not being able to blame poor requirements that don’t hit the mark on your Product Owner or senior managers?
 * Taking the time to really understand your users?
 * Building something that isn't perfect, because what the users need most is some‐thing that's simply good enough?